 - Prop the tongue up with one index finger.
 Place the other index finger sideways in the center of the diamond and push toward the floor of the mouth for several seconds.
 Use a sweeping or lifting motion (front to back) through the diamond to keep the fold in the center of the diamond separated.

 - Place your index fingers on either side and just outside of the diamond.
 Massage the area around the diamond to loosen the musculature of the tongue and mouth floor.

-Dr. Rubin will give you detailed post-frenectomy instructions to ensure the best possible outcome for your child.
+Dr. Paul Rubin and Dr. David Sentelle will give you detailed post-frenectomy instructions to ensure the best possible outcome for your child.
 Frisco Kids Dentistry is committed to helping you feel as comfortable as possible performing the post-surgery stretches on your child.
 We are available to answer any questions or concerns you may have about your child’s laser frenectomy.
 If your child develops a fever after surgery or you feel that the wound is not healing properly, call our office as soon as possible.

 If you would like more information about the benefits of tongue tie and lip tie laser surgery, please contact our office if you would like to arrange a pediatric dental consultation with a pediatric dentist at Frisco Kid’s Dentistry, please submit an online appointment request or call our office at 214-618-5200.